-- 307. After the settlement was approved by the Bankruptcy Court, the Trustee focused on potential claims against several subsequent transferees. - 308.
-The Trustee also continued to prosecute his action commenced in 2015 in Israel to recover funds transferred to individuals and entities through the Magnify Defendants' BLMIS accounts ("Indirect Action").
-During the Report Period, the Trustee worked with Israeli counsel to analyze strategic issues relating to the case, including the extensive production of documents, affidavits, and other supporting materials in support of his case. - 309.
-Additionally, following the settlement, the Trustee's counsel prepared a subsequent transferee complaint to be filed in the United States against various Israeli academic institutions that received transfers from YHA.
+266. The Trustee also continued to prosecute his action commenced in 2015 in Israel to recover funds transferred to individuals and entities through the Magnify Defendants' BLMIS accounts ("Indirect Action").
+During the Report Period, the Trustee worked with Israeli counsel to analyze strategic issues relating to the case, including the extensive production of documents, affidavits, and other supporting materials in support of his case.

+267. Additionally, following the settlement, the Trustee's counsel prepared a subsequent transferee complaint to be filed in the United States against various Israeli academic institutions that received transfers from YHA.
 In connection with that complaint, Trustee's counsel researched various legal issues, examined the defendants' activities and roles, and confirmed analyses associated with the money received by these defendants.
 The Trustee filed the subsequent transfer complaint on September 27, 2021 in the U.S. Bankruptcy Court for the Southern District of New York.

-310. On February 10, 2022, the Subsequent Transfer Defendants filed a motion (ECF Nos.
+268. On February 10, 2022, the Subsequent Transfer Defendants filed a motion (ECF Nos.
 6-27) to dismiss the Trustee's complaint arguing, among other things, that the Court lacks jurisdiction over the Israeli defendant institutions.
 In connection with the motion to dismiss, the Trustee's counsel engaged in analysis and research on jurisdictional issues and various Bankruptcy Code arguments raised in the motion, as well as consulted an Israeli expert on Israeli corporate law, who prepared a comprehensive declaration that was submitted along with the Trustee's opposition to the motion to dismiss.
 The Trustee filed his opposition to the motion to dismiss on June 15, 2022 (ECF No. 36).
 The Subsequent Transfer Defendants filed their reply on September 15, 2022 (ECF No. 45).
-Oral argument on the motion to dismiss is scheduled for December 21, 2022.
+Oral argument on the motion took place on December 21, 2022.
+On March 29, 2023, the Bankruptcy Court issued its decision on the motion to dismiss, rejecting the Subsequent Transfer Defendants' argument that the Trustee failed to state a claim, but dismissing the Trustee's complaint on lack of personal jurisdiction grounds under Federal Rule of Civil Procedure 12(b)(2).